IMAIA: Interactive Maps AI Assistant for Travel Planning and Geo-Spatial Intelligence: Interactive Maps AI Assistant

-Next, a simplified map with a grid overlay is provided to multimodal LLM as shown in Figure~\ref{fig:grid-layout}.
-The model is tasked with identifying grid cells that contain significant map entities, such as roads, parks, or water bodies.
-This step allows for spatial correlation analysis by associating detected entities with their positions on the map.
-By segmenting the map in this way, the model can break down complex spatial relationships and make them more accessible for downstream tasks, such as answering questions about specific regions.
+Next, we convert the current map viewport into a quadkey-indexed~\cite{bingmaps_quadtile} grid and overlay this grid on a simplified map, as illustrated in Figure~\ref{fig:grid-layout}.
+Each quadkey tile is treated as a structured element in a \emph{visual prompt~\cite{yang2023setofmark}} to the multimodal LLM: the model is tasked with identifying tiles that contain salient map entities such as roads, parks, or water bodies.
+This quadkey-based discretization associates detected entities with precise spatial locations on the map, enabling spatial correlation analysis and reasoning over tile-level relationships.
+By segmenting the map into these visually prompted tiles, the model can decompose complex spatial layouts into manageable units, making downstream tasks---such as answering questions about specific regions or patterns across the viewport---more accessible and interpretable.